 - Parents are encouraged to also reach out to the student’s school counselor so that they are aware of their intentions to enroll in WVL Summer School for scheduling purposes.

 Alternative Enrollment Now Open for Virtual School in Wisconsin!

 Alternative Enrollment opens for the 2021-22 school year on July 1, 2021.
 If you have any questions about enrolling your student at Wisconsin Virtual Learning, we’d love to help you through the process.
 Please fill out the form below to be connected with our team.

 Enrollment at Wisconsin Virtual Learning is open to any Wisconsin residents in 4k-12th grade.
 The only limitation applies to early childhood education or 4K: the child’s resident school district must offer the same type of program and the child must be eligible for that program.
 Please note: Residents of the Northern Ozaukee School District may enroll at any time throughout the year.

-Is there a cost to parents for Open Enrollment?
+Is there a cost to parents to enroll?

 How to Apply to Online School:

 Step 1: Download or save the Alternative Enrollment Application form before completing it electronically.